glynester/CV---short/README.md

    <a href="#Education"> Education </a>|
    <a href="#Interests"> Interests </a>| </h4>
 </div>
 Enthusiastic and adaptable software developer seeking a role that values creativity, innovation and ongoing personal growth.
 I take pride in writing clean, efficient code and tackling complex problems with thoughtful, well-planned solutions.
 I believe in careful design from the outset, always considering the wider implications of each technical decision.
+I have the ability to really think through a problem and to be aware of the implications of a certain approach.
 My experience in a small software company has given me end-to-end development exposure, while earlier positions have helped me build strong complementary skills.<br>
 Dependable, hardworking, and conscientious, I am easy to work with and quick to adapt.
 I bring full stack expertise and a knack for improving web apps with fresh ideas and solid execution.<br>
-Detail-oriented and driven, I thrive on solving challenges and building meaningful software — coding is something I genuinely enjoy.<br>
+Detail-oriented and driven, I thrive on solving challenges and building meaningful software — coding is something I genuinely enjoy.<br><br>
-Note that I’m open to performing other roles, but my ideal role will involve programming, as I truly enjoy the creative problem-solving it brings.<br><br>
+Note that I am fully open to performing other types of roles that fit in with my experience but my ideal role will involve some element of programming, as I truly enjoy the creative problem solving associated with it.<br><br>

 See my <a href="https://github.com/glynester/cv" target="_blank"> main CV </a> if you need more detail.